Geometry Via Sprays on Frechet Manifolds: Associated Connection Maps

 Let $ (U,\phi) $ and $ (V,\psi) $ be local trivializations of $ \fs{M} $, and $ \upmu_{UV} \coloneq \psi \circ \upmu \circ \phi^{-1} $ the local representation of $ T^2\upmu $.
-Then, locally Equation \eqref{eq:conj} becomes:
+Then, locally Equation \eqref{eq:conj} becomes

 for every $ (x,u) \in U \times \fs{F}$.
-To obtain Expression \eqref{eq:conjloc} we need the local representations of $ \upmu $ and its corresponding tangent map $ T\upmu $, also the local representations of the connection maps.
-The detailed computations can be found in \cite[$ \S 1.5.6 $]{dod2} and we will skip them.
-A point that we need to take into account is that in \cite[$ \S 1.5.6 $]{dod2} the local representations of connections maps are given in terms of Christoffel symbols $ \Gamma $, and we need to use the equality $ \Gamma(x)(u,v) = - \fs{B}(x)(u,v) $ instead.
-Again, by using the same computations as in \cite[$ \S 8.3 $]{dod2} we find the local representation of $ T^2\upmu $ as follows: define the mapping
+We require the local representations of $ \upmu $ and its corresponding tangent map $ T\upmu $, as well as the local representations of the connection maps.
+Detailed computations can be found in \cite[$ \S 1.5.6 $]{dod2}, and we will omit them here.
+It is important to note that in \cite[$ \S 1.5.6 $]{dod2}, the local representations of connection maps are provided in terms of Christoffel symbols $ \Gamma $, and we must apply the equality

+wherever necessary.
+Again, by using the same computations as presented in \cite[$ \S 8.3 $]{dod2}, we determine the local representation of $ T^2\upmu $ as follows: define the mapping

 for every $ x \in (\pr_{\fs{M}}^2)^{-1}(U)$.
 Then $ (U, \phi, \Phi_U^2) $ is the local trivializations of $ T^2\fs{M} $.
 Here, the diffeomorphism $ \Phi_U^2: (\pr_{\fs{M}}^2)^{-1}(U) \to \phi(U) \times \fs{F} \times \fs{F} $ is defined by